 Best for: Anyone who moves their body for work.
-Whether it’s hauling wheelbarrows, painting houses, or squatting to inspect pipes, these routines will keep you feeling great throughout your work day.
+Whether it’s hauling wheelbarrows, painting houses, or squatting to inspect pipes, these routines will keep you feeling great throughout your workday.

 What it looks like: There are two options: “Quick Paced Warm Up” and the “Mobility and Joint Health.”
-The warmup offers a variety of one-time stretches to get your muscles activated and ready for work, while the Mobility and Joint Health focusses on repeating each stretch five times to strengthen and maintain your physical health as you work.
+The warmup offers a variety of one-time stretches to get your muscles activated and ready for work, while the Mobility and Joint Health focus on repeating each stretch five times to strengthen and maintain your physical health as you work.

 Each type of stretching has its own purpose.

-Whether your goal is to fix your aching back, to nail your middle splits, or simply just to get moving more, there is a type of stretching routine that will work for you.
+Whether your goal is to fix your aching back, nail your middle splits, or simply just to get moving more, there is a type of stretching routine that will work for you.

 Try a few of the different styles of routines to discover which you like best.
 (We recommend doing a hip injury routine before you work on your splits to be able to ease even deeper into each stretch.